nocoo/infoviz/README.md

 ## 7.1 Legend

 Legend is enabled by default.
+Legend visual style can be customized in legend section.
 Check out legend section in [Configurations](#8-configuration) to find out how to customize a legend.

 ## 7.2 Interaction Callback